9 Surprising Points about connection

 We know that we are called to love others as we love ourselves.
 This presents a question, how well do we love ourselves?
 I am not speaking of a self-centeredness or selfishness that is indulgent and sinful.
 I speak of a self love that is blessed by God by virtue of our dignity and design.
 We are beautiful because He is beautiful.
 We have worth because He makes us worthy through Him.

 What does connecting alone look like?
-Let me offer some suggestions as to how you maintain and retain healthy attachment of self.
+Let me offer 9 surprising ways of connection and how you can maintain and retain healthy attachment of self.

 If you have lost connection with “you”, I encourage you to seek restoration.
 Your ability to attach to others is impacted by your ability to connect and love yourself.